-I am the author of the forthcoming book, Lead Them to Jesus: A Handbook for Youth Workers (New Growth Press, August 2021).
+I am the author of Lead Them to Jesus: A Handbook for Youth Workers (New Growth Press, August 2021).
 This book is written to help volunteer youth workers answer teenagers’ theological questions and to equip them with the practical skills needed for fruitful gospel-centered youth ministry.

 A Biblical Theology of Youth Ministry: Teenagers in the Life of the Church (Randall House Academic, 2019).
 “Is youth ministry biblical?”
 That question drove me to write this book.
 Some say the Bible never mentions youth ministry, but this book presents a biblical, historical, and theological foundation for ministry to teenagers (and children).
 Rather than providing a new paradigm for youth ministry, I simply present the biblical foundation and highlight a few common threads from Genesis-Revelation, Church History, and basic Christian doctrine.